josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 </CalloutPlusQuote>

 None of us is perfect.
 We have deadlines, and other responsibilities, and bosses who want lots of things that aren't necessarily directly related to code quality.
 We're not all going to spot every piece of bad code that comes across our screen.
 (Heck, most of us have _pushed_ bad code, that we wrote, on a Friday afternoon.)
-So when we use a tool that throws bad code our way some percentage of the time, we're effectively guaranteeing bad code ends up in what we make.
+So when we use a tool that throws bad code our way some percentage of the time, we're effectively guaranteeing it influences what we make.

 ### The quality delta